 Thanksgiving weekend is a special time of year for winemakers and wine enthusiasts in Oregon — when more than 100 wineries in the Willamette Valley and many, many more across the state throw open their doors to visitors for a giant party.
 Wine Country Thanksgiving, held each year around the holiday, offers special tastings, new releases, food pairings, live music, holiday discounts and more.

 The holiday open house tradition dates back to the early 1980s, as the first generation of Oregon winemakers rooted in the nutrient-rich soil, perfect for pinot noir and other varietals.
 Wine lovers of all stripes now flock to the valley to sip their way through their favorite spots and panoramic vistas and explore new ones.
 For some smaller operations, it’s just one of a few weekends a year when they are open to the public.
-Here’s a roundup of several Thanksgiving weekend events in the Willamette Valley to explore (check the full listings for more):
+Here’s a roundup of several Thanksgiving weekend events in the Willamette Valley to explore.
+Find listings for more Willamette Valley vineyards here.